 The Discover it card is one of the best in this category regarding customer service.
-Similar to the Chase Freedom, you earn 1% on all your purchases and earn 5% on certain categories.
+Similar to Chase Freedom, you earn 1% on all your purchases and earn 5% on certain categories.

 For beginners, it also has no late fees for your first late payment and also keeps your interest rate from going up.
-This is excellent as it’s very rare to find other cards that offer such leniency to newcomers in the credit card scene.
+This is excellent as it’s rare to find other cards that offer such leniency to newcomers in the credit card scene.

 With Good Credit

 Next up, we should look at cards to consider when you have Good Credit.
-According to myFICO.com, a good credit is a score between 670-739+.
+According to myFICO.com, good credit is a score between 670-739+.
 A score in this range won’t get you the very best interest rates but you’ll definitely get pretty good rates and access to most credit cards.
 So let’s take a look at what cards you should consider.